risingwavelabs/risingwave-docs/docs/tutorials/clickstream-analysis.md

 Whether a website gets a few hundred visitors a day or a few million, clickstream data can reveal valuable insights by using different metrics from the website.
 Not only does clickstream data reveal how popular a particular page on a website is, but it is also a useful substitute for traditional market research methods.
 We can determine the effectiveness of a digital marketing campaign, UX design, and more based on user behaviors without using traditional surveys.

-Clickstream data provide a detailed log of how users travel through a particular website.
+Clickstream data provides a detailed log of how users travel through a particular website.
 It shows how long a user has been on a specific page, how they arrived at it, and what the user clicked on next.
 If many users quickly leave a page, it suggests that improvements are needed to encourage more user interaction.

 In this tutorial, you will learn how to track the number of clicks a webpage gets over time with RisingWave.
 We have set up a demo cluster for this tutorial so you can easily try it out.